sydasif/python-book/docs/source/01_introduction/02_install.md

 'router'
 ```

-Once a variable is assigned, we can easily print it using the `print()` command.
-However, while in the Python shell, you can also print `hostname` value or any other variable by just typing in the name of the variable and pressing `Enter` key.
-It's particularly helpful when you're learning Python or troubleshooting issues in your scripts.
+Once a variable is assigned, you can easily print it using the `print()` command.
+In the Python shell, you can also print the value of `hostname` or any other variable by just typing the variable name and pressing Enter.
+This is particularly helpful when you're learning Python or troubleshooting your scripts.

-### Assignment Operator and Variable
+### Assignment Operator and Variables

-Python uses a straightforward syntax for variable assignment.
+Python uses a simple syntax for assigning values to variables.
 Here are some examples:

 ```python
 Python 3.10.7 .............
 [MSC v.1933 64 bit (AMD64)] on win32